alberty4573/Battleship_StateTracker/README.md

 ● Return whether the player has lost the game yet (i.e. all battleships are sunk) (You have unlimited tries until the ship has been sunk, then you'll win the game)

+How to run:

+If you're using Visual Studio, simply download the file and run the